End-to-End African Language Technology

 - Ernest Mwebaze

-A photo album from the lecture will be on our Flickr soon.
+A photo album from the lecture is on our Flickr.

 There is a lot of work on building language resources for low-resource languages.
 Collecting data, building a model, and publishing a paper is the general route taken.
 However, building an 'end-to-end language system' - a translation and/or speech system that can be practically used in an application is a much tougher task.
 Ernest Mwebaze will talk about some of the practical use cases for low-resource language models in Ugandan languages and some hacks and workarounds in getting them to work in practice.